Natan-Torres-0x0L/C-Strings-Library/README.md

 ## string_format
   > <pre>char *string_format(const char *fmt, ...)</pre>
   Arguments:
-   - fmt: a string containing the format to be followed like printf, fprintf, vfprintf...
+   - `fmt`: a string containing the format to be followed like printf, fprintf, vfprintf...
-   - ...: the arguments that will be formatted
+   - `...`: the arguments that will be formatted

   Returns:
    - A new string formatted according to the arguments passed